spree-edge/spree_stripe_connect_onboarding/README.md

 ## **About**

 A Spree extension that provides ability to onboard stripe connect account for vendors.
+Its support both standard and express onboarding process.
+For stripe connect account info, refer [doc](https://stripe.com/docs/connect/accounts).

 ## **Key Features**

-* It includes ability to onbaord a stripe connect account for vendors from admin panel.
+* This extension works with spree [multi vendor](https://github.com/spree-contrib/spree_multi_vendor) extension and it provides ability to onboard a stripe connect account for vendors.
-* Ability to choose account type for onboarding
+* Ability to choose account type for onboarding.
 * Shows the vendor stripe connect account details in the admin panel.

 ## **Installation**